in

 Four of a kind almost always should be split into two pairs if the other cards do not have a pair or high cards (e.g., an ace).
 We will not pay attention to rare cases of fours of a kind.

 As you can see, even the simplified strategy for Pai Gow poker does not seem to be easy.
 You can find the recommendations that may differ from our tips.
-The differences can be usually observed concerning advice on two pairs or straights with flushes.
+The differences can usually be observed concerning advice on two pairs or straights with flushes.

 If you follow the essential tips, the house edge will be reduced to approximately 2.7%.